ZeptByteS/dvorak-qwerty/README.md

 Dvorak Qwerty for Linux XKB configuration files
 ------

-these keymaps using first level to redirect to different keycode in inet "evdev" section that won't used in ordinary keyboard.
+These keymaps using first level to redirect to different scan-code in inet "evdev" section that won't used in ordinary keyboard.
+If your keyboard has some media keys and uses these scan-codes, you need change "what the scan-code redirect to" in symbols/us and uncomment the scan-code you need in symbols/inet.

 any keys work as Qwerty when press with Control, Alt or Super.

-2-5 levels works as same as 1-4 levels of original layout.
+3-7 levels works as same as 1-5 levels of original layout.

 Installation
 ------